AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 #### Catalog sharing

-An administrator in **Account A** shares a catalog containing learning objects with **Account B**.
+An administrator in **Account A** shares a catalog containing LOs with **Account B**.

 #### Relationship configuration

-Account A may have alternate relationships defined among the learning objects in the shared catalog.
+Account A may have alternate relationships defined among the LOs in the shared catalog.

 #### Peer account access